soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/close-or-delete-investigation.md

 2. Click  **Close investigation**.

-## Delete a data investigation
+## Delete an investigation

-Sometimes, you may want to destroy the evidence because it contains sensitive or confidential data that you don't want to keep.
+Sometimes you may want to destroy the evidence because it contains sensitive or confidential data that you don't want to keep.
 To avoid further data spillage, you should consider deleting the investigation.

 To delete an investigation:

 1. On the **Settings** tab, click **Investigation information**.

-2. Click  **Delete case**.
+2. Click  **Delete investigation**.